Co-Owner & Director,

-In 2012, Daniel shifted his focus towards a critically underserved population—infants and toddlers.
-This led to the creation of Explore + Discover Early Learning Center, which, after a year of thoughtful design and development, opened in the Gramercy section of Manhattan in late 2013.
-Explore + Discover strives to raise the quality, experience and expectations parents and educators alike bring to the conversation of early childhood opportunities.
+In 2012, Daniel shifted his focus towards a critically under-served population - infants and toddlers.
+This led to the creation of Explore + Discover Early Learning Center, which after a year of thoughtful design and development, opened in the Gramercy section of Manhattan in late 2013.
+Explore + Discover strives to raise the quality, experience, and expectations that parents and educators bring to the conversation of early childhood opportunities.
 Outside of his work with Explore + Discover, Daniel runs a post-secondary support program for students with learning disabilities called New Frontiers in Learning, which provides academic, social, transitional and vocational supports to students with a range of abilities and interests, allowing them to maximize their potential.
 Daniel is also a member of Young Presidents Organization and holds a BS in Business Administration with a concentration in Marketing from George Washington University.

 Program Evaluator, Cancer Prevention & Control

 Stephanie serves on Treebath's Advisory Board providing guidance on emerging research relating to the health benefits of forest therapy.
 Stephanie has an MPH in Environmental Health Sciences from the Mailman School of Public Health at Columbia University.
 She currently works as a program evaluator, and has over 10 years of experience in conducting systematic reviews, meta-analytic methodology, and drafting/editing evidence reviews for both the EGAPP Working Group and the Task Force on Community Preventive Services.
-She is interested in implementation science and translating research findings and evidence-based recommendations into more actionable guidance in addition to providing technical assistance to public health practitioners.
-Stephanie lives outside of Atlanta, Georgia with her family where she enjoys spending time outdoors.
+She is interested in implementing science and translating research findings and evidence-based recommendations into actionable guidance, in addition to providing technical assistance to public health practitioners.
+Stephanie lives outside of Atlanta, Georgia, where she enjoys spending time outdoors with her family.